-There was a trap Liverpool bus.
-This was what caused his tires to be cut by Manchester United fans on an alley near Old Trafford.
+There was a decoy Liverpool bus.
+This is what got his tires slashed by Manchester United fans in an alley near Old Trafford.

-United also operated several fake buses to service between the hotel and the stadium.
-The players traveled in their own cars and arrived six hours ago.
-On the way, riot vans and police horses scrambled to keep the crowd out.
-Two arrests were made.
-Remind me.
+United also operated several fake buses to shuttle between the hotel and the stadium.
+The actors themselves traveled in their own cars and arrived six hours ago.
+On the way, riot vans and police horses were jostled to keep the crowds away.
+Two arrests were made. remind me.
 Why were we doing all this again?

-This is, perhaps, the dominant theme of this last eight months of plague football: the uncertain feeling somewhere in the midst of numerous twists and unsatisfactory compromises, the eternal what and where and when, why we put it in the wrong place .
+This, perhaps, is the prevailing theme of this past eight months of plague football: the vague feeling somewhere in the middle of countless twists and unsatisfying compromises, the endless what and where and when, we why we misplaced .
 Feed buses.
-On Thursday at 8.15 pm, the match was postponed because the fans stopped it.
+Thursday 8.15 pm the match was postponed because the fans stopped it.
 Is this weird?
 Is this normal?
 What are we all doing here?
-Naturally, many of these uncertainties persist.
-But somehow a certain logic also emerged between six goals and illegal fun.
+Naturally, many of these uncertainties remain.
+But somehow, a certain logic also emerged between the six goals and the lawless fun.

-Liverpool returned to their first race four.
-United staggers towards the end of the season like a 58 team playing on the smoke.
+Liverpool are back in their first race four.
+United are staggering towards the end of the season, like a 58 team playing on the fumes.
 Harry Maguire is more important than we think.
-And after the toughest season of his career, Trent Alexander-Arnold has taken the storm.
+And after the toughest season of his career, Trent Alexander-Arnold has weathered the storm.

-Tired legs, tired minds, tired bodies, tired consciences: these became the motifs of the Liverpool epidemic, the more you look at it, the more barely readable clutter of lower points that seem meaningless.
-And despite all the turbulence and resentment on the field, Liverpool looked painfully tame on Liverpool: swallowed in a rain of back passes and desperate crosses, a team trying some same things, with increasing hope that it would somehow click.
+Tired legs, tired minds, tired bodies, tired consciences: these became the motifs of the Liverpool epidemic, a mess of barely readable subplots that seem pointless the more you look.
+And despite all the turbulence and grudges on the pitch, he looked painfully docile on Liverpool: engulfed in a barrage of back passes and desperate crosses, a team trying the same things, with growing hope that it would somehow click.

-For most of the first half hour, this game was seen to follow a similar pattern.
-United scored a goal, Bruno Fernandes provided the little inventive move the game desperately needed.
-Liverpool swelled, swollen and passed and passed.
-They received a penalty that was deleted by the VAR.
+For most of the first half hour, it was seen that this game followed a similar pattern.
+United scored, Bruno Fernandes provided the little inventive move the game desperately needed.
+Liverpool swelled and swelled and passed and passed.
+They got a penalty that was cleared by VAR.
 It felt like one of those nights.
-But from a messy fixed track situation, Diogo Jota passed the ball past Dean Henderson with an instinctive heel movement.
-This was a fulcrum if nothing else.
+But from a messy fixed-piece situation, Diogo Jota swept the ball past Dean Henderson with an instinctive heel flick.
+It was a mainstay if nothing else.

-Few players have embodied Liverpool's pain this season as faithfully as Alexander-Arnold.
-One minute you're a virtual unknown; next, you are one of the hottest football facilities on the planet and perhaps the most famous corner in history; You lost your place in the next England and everyone basically agreed that you cannot defend it.
-This is a familiar cycle of explosions and declines that many claim to be gifted 22-year-old in the past.
-But somehow in the last few weeks, something stirred within him: a courage and resilience that we might expect to see, but not necessarily in such a short time.
-Alexander-Arnold stood on a free kick from the right.
-There was a small strut as he approached the ball, the small flutter of his ankle only causing a little too much swing.
-You didn't need to be an experienced Alexander-Arnold viewer to realize that this is again a player who is comfortable with the game.
-Firmino's title was perfect, and in retrospect, perhaps this was the moment Liverpool found its purpose.
+Few players have embodied Liverpool's pains this season as faithfully as Alexander-Arnold.
+One minute you are a virtual unknown; next, you're one of the hottest soccer establishments on the planet and maybe the most famous corner taker in history; You've lost your place in the next England and everyone has basically agreed that you can't defend it.
+This is a familiar cycle of boom and bust with many claiming talents 22-years-old in the past.
+But somehow in the last few weeks, something has stirred inside of him: the courage and resilience we perhaps expected to see but not necessarily so soon.
+Alexander-Arnold hit a free kick from the right.
+There was a small strut as he approached the ball, the slight flicking of his ankle only causing a little too much swing.
+You didn't need to be an experienced Alexander-Arnold watcher to realize that this is again a player who is comfortable with the game.
+Firmino's header was excellent and in retrospect, perhaps this was the moment Liverpool found their purpose.
 Oh wait.
 Yes.
-It was supposed to work like this.
-For 90 minutes plus change, Old Trafford was Alexander‑Arnold's play.
+That's how it was supposed to work.
+For 90 minutes plus change, Old Trafford was Alexander‑Arnold's game.

 Firmino.
-A scandalous step to send Paul Pogba to ice cream.
-An incredible pass from the hill to Sadio Mané.
-He threw a few rakish at the target.
-Five key transitions.
-And as Gareth Southgate watches and mumbles from the stands, a reminder that he doesn't just raise his own game; it also elevates the others.
+Scandalous step to send Paul Pogba to ice cream.
+Incredible pass from the hill to Sadio Mané.
+He threw a few rakish on the target.
+Five key toggles.
+And as Gareth Southgate watches from the stands, muttering a reminder that he's not just upping his game; it raises others.

-Most of the criticisms Alexander-Arnold received this season were measured by the standards he set himself.
-Let's take a moment to remember how exciting high-string action it created for him: quarterback, midfielder, set collector, last trench defender, inexhaustible engine.
-This is a role that only a handful of players on the planet can play even at a proficient level.
-Meanwhile, in one of his supposedly worst seasons, he still tops the Liverpool rankings in terms of chances created, intervention, intervention and forward passes.
+Much of the criticism Alexander-Arnold has received this season has been measured by the standards he set himself.
+Let's take a moment to remember what a thrilling high-wire move he's created for himself: quarterback, midfielder, setter, last-ditch defender, inexhaustible engine.
+This is a role that only a handful of players on the planet can play, even at a proficient level.
+Meanwhile, in one of their supposedly worst seasons, Liverpool still tops the standings in terms of chances created, interceptions, tackles and forward passes.

-And as an extreme second half emerged, something else was there as well. : an unbridled sense of pleasure that seems to create its own clarity around it.
+And as an extreme second half unfolded, there was something else there too. : an unbridled sense of pleasure that seems to create its own clarity around it.
 Marcus Rashford is galloping.
 Mo Salah finished fourth.

-Jürgen Klopp goes to the banana at the touchline.
-Scott McTominay was wildly chasing the game like a man who accidentally got on a trap bus.
-And at the center of it all, Alexander-Arnold: playing like a man who reinvented football.
-It was good.
+Jürgen Klopp goes for a banana on the touchline.
+Scott McTominay was frantically chasing the game like a man who accidentally got on a decoy bus.
+And at the heart of it all, Alexander-Arnold: playing like the man who reinvented football.
+It was fine.
 It was fun.
-And you realized: maybe that was the purpose of everything.
+And you realize: maybe that was the point of everything.